MarieLatt/Project_predict_loan/README.md

 The bank will lose both principal and interest if a loan is misclassified as "will pay in full" and then is charged off, while the bank will only incur opportunity cost in the amount of interest if a loan is misclassified as "will charge-off".

-So we want to prioritize minimizing the false negative rate: the metric we will use is the **recall**:
+So we want to prioritize minimizing the false negative rate: the metric we want to maximize is the **recall**:

 ![](images/recall.png)